-This class takes a focused look at a couple of workflows in AutoCAD Civil 3D software that use corridors to model surfaces with complex slope geometries.
-We present several examples from actual grading projects.
-One example demonstrates the creation of a slope that uses target alignments and profiles to control the placement and grade of a mid-slope bench and drainage channel.
-The second example shows how to use default and custom subassemblies to model variable height retaining walls.
+This class will take a focused look at several workflows in AutoCAD Civil 3D software that utilize corridors to model surfaces with complex slope geometries.
+We will present examples from actual grading projects.
+The first will demonstrate the creation of a slope that uses target alignments and profiles to control the placement and grade of a mid-slope bench and drainage channel.
+The second example will show how to use default and custom subassemblies to model variable-height retaining walls.

 - Explore subassemblies and their behavior with a grading perspective

-- Explain how to develop assemblies to attain specific design objectives
+- Understand how to develop assemblies to attain specific design objectives

-- Build smarter corridor models by using conditional subassemblies
+- Learn to build smarter corridor models by using conditional subassemblies

-- Benefit from creating custom subassemblies to solve grading problems
+- Realize the benefits of creating custom subassemblies to solve grading problems